alixedi/land/apps/adi.md

       stars: Best mock tests ★★★★★
     - stars: All the official content ★★★★★
       name: "Ed "
-      text: This was the second app I bought for the driving theory practice.
-My first app was the official app from the driving agency that take the test.
+      text: This was the second app I bought for the ADI theory practice.
+My first app was the official app from the agency that takes the test.
 I tried to practice with it for a month but I kept losing focus and kept forgetting as I went forward.
 Then I downloaded the untangled app because they also promised to have the same DVSA material.
 I was surprised to notice that I was actually memorising what I was learning.
 The progress circles are also a great way to keep track of the practice.
 faqs:
   - title: What if the ADI Theory Untangled not right for me?
     text: No problem!
 Just send an email and we'll refund you, no questions asked.